alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 The `nbf` claim SHOULD NOT be present in the Bearer token.
 If it is present is MUST be ignored.

+The private claims `x-nmos-*` SHOULD be placed in an `ext` claim to separate them from standard claims.
+An NMOS Node MUST support having the private claims `x-nmos-*` either in the `ext` claim or along with the standard claims.
+An Access Token SHOULD either have the private claims `x-nmos-*` in the `ext` claim or along with the standard claims.
+If the private `x-nmos-*` claims are duplicated they MUST be identical.

 #### Validation

 An NMOS Node MUST require TLS v1.2 or v1.3 when serving HTTP requests.
 An NMOS Node MUST only accept Access Tokens from the Authorization HTTP Header of a request.